-Any weakness in consumer confidence could have an adverse effect on footfall and customer spend in our restaurants.
-The Covid-19 virus had a significant impact on the hospitality sector and the wider UK and global economy.
-There can be no argument on the devastating impact all in the industry have felt, however, we are now looking forward to a period of normality as we return to business as usual.
+Any weakness in consumer confidence could have an adverse effect on footfall and guest spend in our restaurants.
+The Covid-19 virus and now the cost of living crisis have had a significant impact on the hospitality sector and the wider UK and global economy.

 Frequent or regular participation in the eating-out market is afforded by the consumer out of household disposable income.
 Macroeconomic factors such as employment levels, interest rates and inflation can impact disposable income and consumer confidence can dictate their willingness to spend.
 As indicated above, the core brands within the Group are positioned in the affordable segment of the casual dining market.
-A strong focus on superior and attentive service together with value-added marketing initiatives can help to drive sales when customer footfall is more subdued.
+A strong focus on superior and attentive service together with value-added marketing initiatives can help to drive sales when guest footfall is more subdued.
 This, together with the strategic location of each of our restaurants helps to mitigate the risk of consumer demand to the business.